DDXPP/CMSC701_HW1/REPORT.md

   From my results, we can see that it takes a lot longer to build prefix table than to build suffix array.
 With the increase of k, we can barely see any increase in output file size, and the increase in build time is also marginal.

-- On machine with 32 GB RAM:

-  -

-- Given the scaling above, how large of a genome do you think you could construct the suffix array for on a machine with 32GB of RAM, why?
+- Given the scaling above, how large of a genome do you think you could construct the suffix array for on a machine with 32GB of RAM

 ## Part (b): querying the suffix array